-The structure of the ModelInfo.plist file is relatively simple, but it can be more complex than the MediaInfo. plist file.
-In the root of the file, each object may be given an entry, which is a dictionary.
-The dictionary key named using the Folder.File syntax, with each having padding zeros as required (e.g. 007.012).
-Inside that dictionary for each media item are various key:value items that apply properties to the corresponding file.
+The structure of the ModelInfo.plist file is simple, but it can be more complex than the MediaInfo.plist file.
+At the root of the file, each object can have an entry, which is a dictionary.
+The dictionary key is named using the Folder.File syntax, with padding zeros as required (e.g. 007.012).
+Inside that dictionary for each object are various key:value items that apply properties to the corresponding object.